 Patients who present with an acute episode should be followed up once a week for six weeks and then every four weeks for the first three months.

-- Manic episodes require urgent control and patients may be violent.
-Liaise with a consultant psychiatrist - always consider hospital admission (as insight is usually lost) and record assessment of any suicidal ideas.
+- Manic episodes require urgent control and there may be substantial risk from patients to themselves and others.
+Liaise with psychiatry teams - always consider hospital admission (as insight is usually lost) and record assessment of any suicidal ideas.

 - Aims of treatment are to reduce symptoms rapidly and ensure safety of the patient and others.
 If the patient is violent or poses a danger to self or others then refer urgently for psychiatric assessment and consider use of the Mental Health Act (MHA) if they are unwilling to be admitted voluntarily.

-- If acute control is needed then use one or more of the drugs discussed below.
-Use oral preparations in preference to intramuscular (IM), as absorption varies and it is therefore difficult to determine response.
-Rapid tranquilisation (parenteral administration of tranquilising drugs) may be needed - remember, if the patient refuses, you may need either to use Common Law (allows treatment in an emergency) or to use the MHA .
+- Rapid tranquilisation (parenteral administration of tranquilising drugs) may be needed if there is an immediate risk of harm to self or others from violent behaviour, and non-drug approaches such as de-escalation have not worked - remember, if the patient refuses, you may need either to use Common Law (allows treatment in an emergency) or to use the MHA.
 Ensure circumstances are well documented, including whether the MHA or Common Law was used.

 - Primary care clinicians should consider referral to the Mental Health Team, as most treatment is best initiated in secondary care.

 - Antidepressants may be less effective in bipolar disorder, even if depression is the main feature.
 They should be used carefully, as they may induce mania or hypomania or rapid cycling.
-If antidepressants are required then they should be prescribed with anti-manic medication.
+If antidepressants are required then they should be prescribed with mood-stabilising or antipsychotic medication.

 - Mild depression may not require any specific therapy and patients should be reviewed initially on a 1- to 2-week basis.

-- Patients with moderate-to-severe depression should be offered fluoxetine combined with olanzapine or quetiapine on its own.
+- Patients with moderate-to-severe depression, who are not already taking bipolar medications, should be offered fluoxetine combined with olanzapine, or quetiapine on its own.